Welcome to Kelly's Corner!

-Since then I've joined the Starry Expanse team as a volunteer artist and team lead.
+Since then I was part of the Starry Expanse team as a volunteer artist and team lead from 2013-2020.
 Starry Expanse is rebuilding Riven using the Unreal 4 engine.

 I also co-founded Pegman Games, LLC with a local guy.
 Our first game was Tao of Peg and the tabletop edition was the product of a Kickstarter campaign.
 Things went south, though, as they do sometimes, so I moved on.

 The latest project is Geek Girl Stuff, LLC, which is a business that makes geeky crafty goods.
 Most of our business is setting up booths at Comic Con and similar shows.

 In 2005, I wanted to broaden my horizons a bit and expanded into graphic arts and design.
 In 2008 I launched RainDrop Design as a graphic design company.
 Most of my clients are small companies that are just getting off the ground and need help with a logo, business cards, or a flyer or two.
 Sometimes I have clients who need patent illustrations or help with doing some 3d modeling for conceptual designs of an invention.

 I've been drawing for years, but in 2014 I started participating in Inktober, a challenge to create an ink drawing every day during the month of October.
 In the same year, my mother in law and I launched Geek Girl Stuff.
 We make geeky jewelry, dragon eggs, etched glass, and prints and greeting cards of my sketches.
 We set up a booth for Rose City Comic Con and Wizard World Comic Con.